 Arts students are taught to be leaders by choreographing, composing, curating, and assistant teaching.
 Students participate in arts-related community partnerships, such as Children’s Dance classes, a capella competitions, the Memory Project, and the Connecticut Inclusive Arts program.
 At Walker’s, we prepare students to look beyond themselves and find ways to use the arts to give back to the community and make a difference in the world.

 On Saturday, June 6, the Walker’s community gathered virtually to celebrate the awarding of prizes to students in the Upper School.
 In her opening remarks, Head of School Dr. Meera…

 Four Walker's students' art has been published in the winter issue of the National Art Honor Society Newsletter.

-Corina works in various media from drawing and painting to printmaking and sculpture.
-Her work has been shown in galleries and museums in South America, the Caribbean, and in the USA, including the prestigious Salmagundi Club in New York City.
-Her work has been published in numerous publications and she has been featured on Spotlight on the Arts on the TV Magazine, All Things Connecticut on CPTV.
-Corina has won awards from major organizations in Connecticut and New York, as well as an Artist-in Residency at the Vermont Studio Center with a merit-based grant.
-Corina is an accomplished gardener and a member of the Gardening Consultant Council of the Federated Garden Clubs of CT.
-She co-advises the Garden Club and runs the afternoon Arts Concentration program.
+Ms. Corina, as her students call her, has years of experience working in different media and techniques that her students benefit from, including drawing, painting, mixed media, fiber art, printmaking, and 3D design sculpture and installation.
+Her artwork has been shown in galleries and museums in South America, the Caribbean, and in the USA, including the prestigious Salmagundi Club in New York City.
+Ms. Corina’s work has been published in numerous publications and has been featured on Spotlight on the Arts on Connecticut Public Television (Piece nominated for an Emmy award).
+She has won awards from major organizations in Connecticut and New York, as well as an artist-in residency at the Vermont Studio Center with a Merit-based Grant.
+She was also a 2019 artist-in residency at RUC (Residency for Contemporary Artists) in the Italian Alps, EU.Read Full Profile

 Laurie MacAlpine P'08